mikehall314/nestjs-fetch/README.md

-# nestjs-fetch
+# nestjs-fetch-module

 A lightweight NestJS wrapper around the native `fetch()` API.

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is awesome, but until recently we have needed a library to use it with Node.
 As of Node 18, Fetch is available by default (based on the `undici` library).
-Hurrah!
 This library wraps a small API around native `fetch()` so it can be used in NestJS instead of `@nestjs/axios`.

 Note: This is not a drop-in replacement for `@nestjs/axios` or the `HttpModule`.
 It has a completely different API.